hidny/MikeTsCubeCode/README.md

 ### Explanation of why it's good to throw away non-first polycube shapes

 An improvement that I found by accident is that if we don't delve deeper into breadth-first search paths that aren't first, for a complicated reason, we still get the right answer, but faster.
-The time complexity is still the same, but we get to save a good amount of time.
+The time complexity might still be the same, but we get to save a good amount of time.
+I haven't figured out if there's an improvement in the time complexity and It doesn't seem like an easy thing to work out.
+I'll look into this later.

 #### Proof for why you could throw those away non-first polycube shapes